vjs006/Happy-Mind/README.md

 # Happy-Mind
 A user friendly mental health chatbot that offers accessible and personalized support for individuals experiencing various mental health issues,while combating stigma and providing cost effective solutions.

+### Note: View the Idea Pdf for more details of the project

 ## To Run the Project:
 Navigate to ```Envision/webpages/chatbot/``` folder.